 Players with the serve-and-volley style of play need shoes with reinforced toes (thanks to all the charging) and medial arch support.

 On the other hand, if you’re a baseline player who likes playing around the back-line of the court, you’re likely in need of shoes that have lateral support (reinforcements in the inner part of the shoe) to ward off injuries.
 Another aspect you should focus on is a durable and long-lasting sole.
 The ASICS Gel-Dedicate 6 Tennis Shoes may be able to help your style of play thanks to the Trusstic System, which offers a firm sole without weighing the shoes down.

-Folks with a supinated foot type have high arches and tend to wear out their shoes on the outside of the forefoot and heel.
-Supinators require tennis shoes with extended cushioning, like the STQ Lightweight Tennis Shoes.
+Supinators have high arches, and their shoes tend to wear out on the outside of the forefoot and heel.
+To accommodate this foot type, tennis shoes with extended cushioning, such as the STQ Lightweight Tennis Shoes, can be beneficial.

 Frequently Asked Questions

 Stay tuned, as I still have some important tennis knowledge to share.
 Below are the answers to some of the most frequently asked questions about tennis shoes that tennis players often have.